The immune system is designed to defend the body against foreign or dangerous invaders. Such invaders include

-The lymph nodes are strategically placed in the body and are connected by an extensive network of lymphatic vessels, which act as the immune system’s circulatory system.
+The lymph nodes are strategically placed in the body and are connected by an extensive network of lymphatic vessels—the lymphatic system.
 The lymphatic system transports microorganisms, other foreign substances, cancer cells, and dead or damaged cells from the tissues to the lymph nodes, where these substances and cells are filtered out and destroyed.
 Then the filtered lymph is returned to the bloodstream.

 Lymph nodes are one of the first places that cancer cells can spread.
 Thus, doctors often evaluate lymph nodes to determine whether a cancer has spread.
 Cancer cells in a lymph node can cause the node to swell.
 Lymph nodes can also swell after an infection because immune responses to infections are generated in lymph nodes.
 Sometimes lymph nodes swell because bacteria that are carried to a lymph node are not killed and cause an infection in the lymph node (lymphadenitis).

 A successful immune response to invaders requires

 To be able to destroy invaders, the immune system must first recognize them.
 That is, the immune system must be able to distinguish what is nonself (foreign) from what is self.
 The immune system can make this distinction because all cells have identification molecules on their surface.
 Microorganisms are recognized because the identification molecules on their surface are foreign.

 In people, the most important self-identification molecules are called